The Future Is…Collaboration

 6 min read

 When it comes to industrial manufacturing, it’s never just a one-man job.
 Many minds and hands are involved from as early as the strategy phase and on through the design and manufacturing phases.
-Materialise knows this from experience in-house but also through the many projects built in partnership with our customers.
+Materialise knows this from in-house experience and through the many projects built in partnership with our customers.

 In 2019, Materialise was recognized as a Factory of the Future by industry platforms Agoria and Sirris.
 We achieved this award by proving that we met seven key transformations, including using smart production systems in a networked factory, adopting human-centered production, and integrating environmental considerations into all aspects of how we operate.

 We are immensely proud of our advances in each of these areas, but none of these achievements could have been met without the one component necessary to be truly effective as a Factory of the Future — collaboration.
 Not even the most innovative new technology can work in a silo, and that’s why Materialise puts co-creation front and center when it comes to offering our solutions.